Roamler/react-native-mobeye-geolocation/README.md

 }
 ```

 > :warning: In the futur, Apple may add new authorizations.
-In this case, the `Promise` will be reject with the code error `5`.
+In this case, the `Promise` will be rejected with the code error `5`.
 Do not hesitate to create a pull request to add the new authorization.

 #### `requestIOSAuthorization()`

 Requests the geolocation permission for ios.
-Returns a `Promise` that resolves to a [`PermissionStatus`](https://reactnative.dev/docs/permissionsandroid#result-strings-for-requesting-permissions).
-The [`configure`]() method must be called before the request because if the user authorizes geolocation the service will start automatically.
+Returns a `Promise` that resolves to a [`PermissionStatus`](https://reactnative.dev/docs/permissionsandroid#result-strings-for-requesting-permissions). [`configure`](#configure) must be called before this method since the service will start on its own if the user set the geolocation permission.

 ```javascript
 import { useEffect } from 'react';